Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/README.md

 >>
 >>##### WavFile
 >>` string | optional | null | "test1.WAV" or "test1.WAV,750"`.
 Audio from this WAV file is streaming to Direct Line Speech as the input in the turn, by calling the [ListenOnceAsync](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.dialog.dialogserviceconnector.listenonceasync?view=azure-dotnet) method (or [StartKeywordRecognitionAsync](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.dialog.dialogserviceconnector.startkeywordrecognitionasync?view=azure-dotnet) method if [Keyword](#keyword) is true).
 This represents a user speaking to a microphone.
 It's good practice to have at least one second of silence (non speech) at the end of the WAV file to make sure the speech service properly detects end-of-speech, as it would with a live audio stream from a microphone.
 When this field is present, you can specify the expected recognition result in the [Utterance](#utterance) field.
 The value following the comma is the ExpectedLengthOfSpeech in the wav file.
+This value is optional and will be added to the WavFile string in the output file.
 >>
 >>##### Activity
 >>`JSON string | optional | null | "{\"type\": \"message\",\"text\":\"Test sending text via activity\"}"`.
 A bot-framework JSON activity string.
 If this field is specified, you cannot specify the [WavFile](#wavfile) or [Utterance](#utterance) fields.
 Use this to send any custom activity to your bot using the [SendActivityAsync](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.dialog.dialogserviceconnector.sendactivityasync?view=azure-dotnet) method.